d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   • Prolog integers are converted to equivalent Elisp integers.
   • Prolog floats are converted to equivalent Elisp floats.
   • A Prolog atom `foo' is converted to a cons cell `(atom . "foo")'.
-  • The Prolog empty list `[]' is converted to the Elisp nil object.
+  • The Prolog empty list `[]' is converted to the Elisp `nil' object.
   • Prolog lists are converted to Elisp cons cells whose `car' and `cdr' are the representations of the head and the tail of the list.
   • Prolog compounds are converted to list whose first element is the